The DIAGRAM Center recommends the following be deemed essential:

 <img src=”horizontalrule.jpg” role=”presentation” alt=”” />

-Note that the presence of role=”presentation” will, in most cases, cause assistive technology to ignore the image even if non-empty @alt (e.g., alt= “[sometext]“) is present.
+Note that the presence of role=”presentation” will, in most cases, cause assistive technology to ignore the image even if non-empty @alt (e.g., alt= “[sometext]”) is present.
+Also note, role=”presentation” is currently recommended but this may change in the future.

 2a.
 If the image is sufficiently described in the surrounding text, apply a non-empty @alt to the <img> element in order to label the image as the one being referenced and described in the surrounding text.
 No further description is required, as it would be redundant.